ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
-If this is empty then the rigidbody and collider will be auto generated at runtime to match the SDK default controller.
+ * **Custom Collider Container:** An optional GameObject that contains the compound colliders to represent the touching object.
+If this is empty then the collider will be auto generated at runtime to match the SDK default controller.

 ### Class Events